CSoleta213/hotdesking/README.md

 2. Open phpmyadmin: http://localhost/phpmyadmin
 3. Press New from left side navigation
 4. Enter database name as hotdesking
-5. Then proceed to the #4 on Migrations with existing db
+5. If 2022 migrations are present and available, then proceed to the #4 on Migrations with existing db, if not, proceed to #1.

-## Migration from scratch (w/out db)
+## Migration with existing db

 1. Make migration file using this command:
    ```